20 C

 8. Dialectical Behavior Therapy (DBT)

-Dialectical Behavior Therapy (DBT) for anger management is a powerful approach that helps you balance intense emotions with healthy coping strategies.
+Dialectical Behavior Therapy (DBT) for anger management is a powerful way to balance intense emotions with healthy coping skills.
+Through DBT, you’ll learn to tolerate distress, regulate emotions, and strengthen relationships.

 For more empowering content, connect with our vibrant community here ➡️ Social Media.